MGWXP/priv/README.md

 ### Monitoring Performance

-The observability module runs automatically during each chain execution, capturing runtime and memory metrics.
+The observability module runs automatically during each chain execution, capturing runtime, memory, and optional UI latency metrics.
+When metrics exceed the limits defined in `execution-budget.yaml`, the PerformanceOptimization chain can be invoked to refactor and test affected code automatically.
 Use the CLI to update metrics and generate dashboards:

 ```bash
 # Update metrics for the current iteration